oroinc/documentation/user_guide/channel_guide.rst

 .. hint::

-   If you cannot see or manage any of the menus, pages, forms and/or tabs described hereunder, please check your role permissions or address your system administrator.
+   If you cannot see or manage any of the menus, pages, forms and/or tabs described hereinunder, please check your role permissions or address your system administrator.